henrietta-k/adapt-learning-wiki/Core-model-attributes.md

 `_siblings`   |  | `"components"`
 `_ariaLevel`   | If you need to override the default component ARIA level (as set in config.json), set this to any number greater than 0 | `0`
 `_disableAccessibilityState`   | Disables the hidden label that describes the state of the component to screenreader users.
 Useful if the component is of no interest to a screenreader user - such as an optional decorative graphic component. | `false`
+`_onScreen`   | Attribute for attaching predefined animation to the component when the element comes into view | See documentation below

 ## Question Model Attributes